ssconexion/ss-integrated-management-server/README.md

 - Get it filled with tools such as Adminer

+### For Development

+- Use an IDE of your liking (such as Rider)

+- Open the .sln file

+- To add features without having to deal with database stuff, do it so by making tests for everything

 ## ✨ System Capabilities & Key Features

 - **Testing Suite:** Lots of tests included to verify all the tournament matches flow